nikolareljin/wp-post-exporter/readme.txt

 = Are images and attachments included? =
 Attachment references in content and meta are preserved as-is; media files are not transferred.

+= Is there a file size limit? =
+Imports are limited to about 1MB per JSON file.

+= Why does the title change on import? =
+Imported posts are prefixed with "Imported:" to make them easier to spot.

 == Screenshots ==
 1. Export link in post row actions.
 2. Import page under Tools menu.